-Cable Modem, DSL, and LAN Internet Connections
+Cable Modem, DSL Modem, and LAN Internet Connections

-Make sure all modem cables are fully plugged in.
-Check the modem power cord, the cable from the modem to the computer, and the cable from the modem to the wall jack.
-Also check the cables and power supplies for Ethernet hubs and routers.
+Make sure all modem cables are firmly plugged in, including the modem power cord, the cable from the modem to the computer, and the cable from the modem to the wall jack.
+Also check the cables and power supplies to Ethernet hubs and routers.

-Turn the modem off and on to reset the modem hardware
+Turn the modem off and on and reset the modem hardware